• Skip to primary navigation

 Quilting Terminology Tip!

-When quilt patterns refer to the size of a quilt block, they are usually referring to the FINISHED size of the block.
-The finished size of the block is the size the block is AFTER it is sewn into the final quilt.
+When quilt patterns refer to the size of a quilt block, they usually refer to the block’s FINISHED size.
+The finished block size is the size the block is AFTER it is sewn into the final quilt.
+The unfinished size is 1/2″ larger (which takes into account a 1/4″ seam allowance on both sides of the block).

 close up of coral and white baby quilt